kozyarchuk/kupala_val/README.md

 ## Supported Instruments

+As of release 1.1 the following products are supported
-As of this release, only OIS Swaps referencing SOFR, ESTR, SONIA, CORRA, TONA, TIIE ON, SARON, and SORA, along with listed instruments available via the YFinance API, are supported.
+ * OIS Swaps referencing SOFR, ESTR, SONIA, CORRA, TONA, TIIE ON, SARON, and SORA
+ * FX Forwards using available OIS Curves for discounting, Support for FX Specific curves will be added over time
+ * Listed instruments available via the YFinance API
+ * Cash balances

 This list will expand over time.
 Since all valuations are performed through a remote API, updates to supported instruments will be seamless.
 Users do not need to modify their `kupala_val` installations to access new products as they become available.
 To see full list of supported products, please refer to valuations Page on [Kupala-Nich.com](https://kupala-nich.com).

 To inquire about specific instrument support, please contact me at maksim.kozyarchuk@gmail.com

 ## Valuation Methodology